silverbucket/secure-store-redis/CONTRIBUTING.md

 # Install dependencies
 bun install

-# Start Redis (if not already running)
+# Install and/or Start Redis (if not already running)
-redis-server
 ```

 ## Development Workflow